ConnieGuan/YellowCow/milestones/milestone11.md

 Jorenne:
 - Created and updated more understandable cohesive map icons based on peer feedback
 - Added popup text to icons on map to clarify what the icons are
-- Modified profile page so that when user submits new pintura, all of their own pinturas will be displayed on their profile
+- Modified profile page so that when user submits new pintura, all of their own pinturas will be displayed on their profile along with the same buttons and functionality
-- Profile page also shows message if user hasn't created any pinturas; button links to post page
+- Alternate profile page shows message if user hasn't created any pinturas; button links to post page
-- Updated help page to include modified info and map icons
+- Updated help page to include modified info as well as useful images
+- Added a confirmation popup for deleting pinturas to satisfy error prevention heuristic

 ---